 There has been a growing body of research examining the correlation between corporate social responsibility (CSR) and customer response.
 According to a study conducted by Murray and Vogel, there is a higher likelihood of customers making a purchase from a company once they have been aware of its social media presence.
 In their study, Brown and Dacin examine two distinct categories of business associations, namely corporate ability associations and CSR associations.
 The authors emphasize the observation that various corporate affiliations are indicative of distinct strategic orientations, and there is a growing trend among organizations to prioritize approaches that exhibit corporate social responsibility (CSR).
 These approaches encompass endeavors undertaken by businesses to endorse cultural activities, enhance workforce diversity, participate in community initiatives, and safeguard the environment.

 The findings of their research demonstrate the potential indirect impact of corporate social responsibility (CSR) connections on customers' perceptions of a company's products, mediated through their perceptions of the company itself.
-The study conducted by Sen and Bhattacharya presents an empirical examination that demonstrates moderating effect of customer support corporate social responsibility (CSR) on the relationship between CSR and consumer reactions.
+The study conducted by Sen and Bhattacharya presents an empirical examination that demonstrates the moderating effect of customer support for corporate social responsibility (CSR) on the relationship between CSR and consumer reactions.

 Additionally, it has been noted that the social media presence of a firm might potentially undermine clients' inclination to engage in a transaction under specific conditions.
 In their study, Mohr and Webb (2014) conducted in-depth interviews with a sample of 48 urban residents.
-It has been observed that certain customers exhibit socially conscious behavior due to their belief that their purchase choices might impact environment, as well as their own family and personal well-being.
-Consequently, while making decisions, these ethically-minded purchasing consumers evaluate a company's social initiatives.
-Several studies suggest that consumers may demonstrate appreciation and provide rewards to engage in firms that charitable giving choose nonprofits.
-Consumers may their purchasing choices based on the extent to which these companies demonstrate a dedication to ethical business operations and environmental preservation.
+It has been observed that certain customers exhibit socially conscious behavior due to their belief that their purchase choices might impact the environment, as well as their own family and personal well-being.
+Consequently, while making purchasing decisions, these ethically-minded consumers evaluate a company's social initiatives.
+Several studies suggest that consumers may demonstrate appreciation and provide rewards to firms that engage in charitable giving to nonprofits.
+Consumers may choose their purchasing choices based on the extent to which these companies demonstrate a dedication to ethical business operations and environmental preservation.

-The Ramifications of Corporate Social Responsibility (CSR) on Strategy responsibility (CSR) might potentially confer some business models with a sustainable competitive advantage.
+The Ramifications of Corporate Social Responsibility (CSR) on Strategy

+Hall (35) posits that the establishment of cognitive associations between consumers and a brand might confer a sustained competitive advantage to a firm.
+Hart (2010) supports this perspective by asserting that adherence to environmental corporate social responsibility (CSR) might potentially confer some business models with a sustainable competitive advantage.
 Porter and Kramer challenge the assertion made by Friedman on the utilization of corporate social responsibility (CSR) by managers for personal gain.
 They argue that CSR resources should be directed towards enhancing the overall efficacy of the firm.
 Porter and Kramer assert that Friedman's theory operates under the implicit assumption that a corporation's social and economic objectives are distinct, and that more investment in social initiatives will result in a reduction in economic advantages.
 Porter and Kramer suggest that the competitive landscape in which a corporation operates plays a crucial role in determining its success.
 They further argue that engaging in philanthropic endeavors may enhance the competitive climate and enable the firm to effectively integrate its social and economic objectives.
 In the interim, it is strongly advocated that companies opt for philanthropic endeavors that align with their respective industry.
 Alternatively, it might be argued that this phenomenon yields positive social outcomes without yielding any corresponding economic benefits.